 Amy is a member of the Academy of Television Arts & Sciences (Interactive Media Peer Group – Emmy award judge).
 She serves on the Board of Directors for the Baltimore Symphony Orchestra and serves on several startup and advisory boards, including the SXSW Accelerator.

 Amy’s research focuses on how technology will transform the way we live, work and govern.
 Her future forecasting work has been featured in the New York Times, Harvard Business Review, Wall Street Journal, Fortune, Inc. Magazine, Fast Company, CNN, NPR, and more.
 Her research has also been cited in several academic papers.
 She is the tech columnist and a contributing editor at Inc. Magazine, where she writes about the future of technology and business.

-Amy originally attended the Jacobs School of Music to study classical clarinet and has an M.S. from the Columbia University Graduate School of Journalism.
-She has continued to study classical piano.
+Amy originally attended the Jacobs School of Music to study classical clarinet.
+She holds a B.A. in political science, game theory and economics from Indiana University and an M.S. from the Columbia University Graduate School of Journalism.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test and speaks fluently.
 In addition, she earned the rank of Shodan (first-degree black belt) in Aikido, but a serious accident during training a few years ago forced her to retire.

 Amy began her career as a writer with Newsweek (Tokyo) and the Wall Street Journal (Hong Kong) where she covered emerging technology, media and cultural trends.